Kree–Skrull War: Sequels

 A supplemental story appeared in New Avengers: Illuminati (vol. 2) #1 – 5 (Feb.
 2007 – Jan.
-2008), recounting the adventures of a team that Iron Man assembled after the war consisting of himself, Black Bolt, Mister Fantastic, Professor X, Namor and Doctor Strange, feeling that all of them together possessed information that could have averted Earth's involvement in the war if they had worked together.
+2008), recounting the adventures of a team that Iron Man assembled after the war consisting of himself, Black Bolt, Mister Fantastic, Professor X, Namor, and Doctor Strange, feeling that all of them together possessed information that could have averted Earth's involvement in the war if they had worked together.
 Issue #1 recounts the group's ill-fated confrontation with the Skrull emperor Dorrek, shortly after the Kree–Skrull War.
 In issue #5, Iron Man brings the Elektra Skrull's corpse to the group.
 Subsequently, they are attacked by a group of Super-Skrulls, including one who had been impersonating Black Bolt.
 This issue tied the Kree–Skrull War with the ongoing crossover storyline Secret Invasion.

 Tie-ins

-The nature of Rick's strange power at the story's conclusion is revealed in Avengers Forever, where it is identified as 'the Destiny Force', the ultimate manifestation of human potential, with various other Avengers manifesting the power during the crisis.
+The nature of Rick's strange power at the story's conclusion is revealed in Avengers Forever, where it is identified as the Destiny Force, a manifestation of human potential.

 During Captain America Reborn, when Captain America was sent bouncing randomly through time by a weapon devised by the Red Skull, during a brief visit to the time of the Kree–Skrull war, he took advantage of the opportunity to isolate himself and the Vision from the conflict long enough to give the Vision a message that the Vision would subsequently 'delete' from his conscious memory until the time came for him to recall it, allowing Captain America to communicate with the present without changing history.

-In Marvel Team-Up #5, Spider-Man and the Vision learn that a Skrull scout from the Kree–Skrull War is interfering with the Vision's brainwaves.
+In Marvel Team-Up #5, Spider-Man and Vision learn that a Skrull scout from the Kree–Skrull War is interfering with the Vision's brainwaves.